Vietnam earns 392 mln USD from rubber export in two months

 Enterprises attributed the situation to the recovery of oil prices in the world market, and the negative impacts of the weather, which made rubber output drop.

-Domestic rubber firms have adjusted up the purchase price of rubber latex in line with the tendency in the Tokyo Commodity Exchange (Tocom) of Japan.

-Domestic rubber firms have adjusted up the purchase price of rubber latex in line with the tendency in the Tokyo Commodity Exchange (Tocom) of Japan.
+Domestic rubber firms have adjusted up the purchase price of rubber latex in line with the tendency in the Tokyo Commodity Exchange of Japan./.

-At present, the rubber price at the Tocom doubles the average export price of Vietnam’s rubber in 2015 and 2016.-VNA